Abhishek121295/AcademicProjects/README.md

 - 👋 Hi, I’m @Abhishek121295
-- 👀 I’m interested in programing and software development.
+- 👀 I’m interested in Programing and Software Development.
+I recently forayed into machine learning and here are some projects that I have made during my ML course.
 - 🌱 I’m currently pursuing Master of Science in Computer Science from Indiana University, Bloomington.
 - 📫 How to reach me- via abhisheksharma5023@gmail.com...